Family Tree Research

 Photo Scanning & Digital Restoration

-The important of photo restoration is two-fold.
+The importance of photo restoration is twofold.

 Two, I strongly believe that all old family photos should be professionally scanned and digitized.
-Once we do this, you can keep the file safe on an external hard drive, or kept in cloud storage.
+Once we do this, you can keep the file safe on an external hard drive or in cloud storage.
 You can share these images with other family members and they can them print them if they wish.
 Your old photos will be saved for posterity.

 Family Documents, Photos, and Loose Material Organization